-4.11 When she protested that Mordecai's plan might prove fatal, Mordecai insists that this is her responsibility to God.
+When she protested that Mordecai's plan might prove fatal, Mordecai insists that this is her responsibility to God.
 Mordecai urges Esther to think clearly about two facts; first, her nationality will be found out ultimately and second, that both she and what is left of her family will be executed when it is known they are Jewish.

-4.12 He further tells her that God is going to save Israel and she can either participate or not participate.
-She is also reminded that her being in the Harem with opportunity to save Israel may have been the sole reason why she was born into the Kingdom of God.
+He further tells her that God is going to save Israel and she can either participate or not participate.
+She is also reminded that her being in the harem with opportunity to save Israel may have been the sole reason why she was born into the Kingdom of God.
 Esther agrees to go if Mordecai and his friends will pray and fast for her.
+The only possibility left open to Esther was to appear at the entrance of the throne room and hope for a gracious response from the king.
+This was for Esther a very dangerous plan even under the best of circumstances.
+Est 4:1-17

-4.13 Fortunately the king graciously received Esther, even offering her half the Kingdom if she so desired.
+Fortunately, the king graciously received Esther, even offering her half the Kingdom if she so desired.
 She very coyly asks for nothing except to host a banquet for both Xerxes and Haman.

-4.13.1 At the banquet, rather than asking for deliverance of her people, she for whatever reason, asked instead that the two of them come to another banquet the next day.

-4.14 Haman was overjoyed at the special invitation.
+At the banquet, rather than asking for deliverance of her people, she for whatever reason, asked instead that the two of them come to another banquet the next day.
+Haman was overjoyed at the special invitation.
 He had to pass by the gate on his way home where Mordecai was lamenting and was angered once more when Mordecai did not bow.